November 1, 2023

 These are just a few potential applications of response templates.
 You can use them for a wide variety of customer responses.
 The important part is making them sound personal and relevant.
 These are the best tips for crafting your response templates for a better customer experience.

-Pro tip: Because customer service emails are most common form of support, we recommended you start with email templates first, then retrofitting them to fit other channels that your support team manages.
+Pro tip: Because customer service emails are the most common form of support, we recommend you start with email templates first, then retrofit them to fit other channels that your support team manages.

 The whole point of a template is to be useful for as many people as possible.
 That means you must use simple and clear language when you write a response template.
 Avoid jargon and sales-speak, and keep the tone conversational.